diffblue/cbmc/COMPILING.md

    to generate IDE projects by supplying the `-G` flag.
 Run `cmake -G` for a comprehensive list of supported back-ends.

-   As part of this step, CMake will download the back-end solver (see Section "Compiling with alternative SAT solvers" in this document for configuration options).
+   As part of this step, CMake will download the back-end solvers (see Section "Compiling with alternative SAT solvers" in this document for configuration options).
 Should it be necessary to perform this step without network access, a solver can be downloaded ahead of the above `cmake` invocation as follows: